Ram Dass was one of America’s most beloved spiritual teachers and a formative voice in the Omega community.

 In 1967, a fateful trip to India led him to his guru, Neem Karoli Baba.
 Under his guru’s guidance, he studied yoga and meditation and received the name Ram Dass, or “servant of God.”
 He went on to pursue a variety of spiritual practices and became world-renowned for his dedication to loving service.

-Ram Dass is founder of the Hanuman Foundation, which developed the Prison-Ashram Project, designed to help inmates grow spiritually during incarceration, and the Living Dying Project, which provides support for conscious dying.
-He is also cofounder of the Seva Foundation, an international organization dedicated to relieving suffering in the world.
+Ram Dass was the founder of the Hanuman Foundation, which developed the Prison-Ashram Project, designed to help inmates grow spiritually during incarceration, and the Living Dying Project, which provides support for conscious dying.
+He cofounded the Seva Foundation, an international organization dedicated to relieving suffering in the world.

 Ram Dass also founded the Love Serve Remember Foundation, which is dedicated to preserving and continuing the teachings of Neem Karoli Baba and Ram Dass.